jiakaiBot/deCloudflare/PEOPLE.md

+- If you're using Cloudflare I recommend purging its cache.
+Apparently, it can get stuck on a 502 error caused by the Azure outage in certain locations. ([zlehoczky](https://twitter.com/zlehoczky/status/1377976260773679107))
 - Um, I cant reach the website at all?
 Access denied error by cloudflare ([riverweems](https://twitter.com/riverweems/status/1377706300101038080))
 - My Internet is down, also I see your website is showing the cloudflare error page, is there a link?
 I'm in Athlone. ([ashrafedross](https://twitter.com/AshrafEdross/status/1377478949928849411))
 - Trying to login to do some maintenance and like, I can’t pass the cloudflare captcha used by digital ocean.
 Identify bikes?
 Failed.
 Identify boats?
 Failed.
 Love to have computers ([jordansissel](https://twitter.com/jordansissel/status/1377469720429916160))